-The separation of Chair and CEO roles is most effective when the family is one of several owners in the company.
-The separation of roles helps keep the non business family dynamics in check so the company can focus on economic shareholder value.
+Separation of Chair and CEO roles is most effective when the family is one of several owners in the company.
+The separation of roles helps keep the non-business family dynamics in check.

 If the family dominates the Board because of its high percentage of equity, it does not make any difference.
-Economic and non-economic family dynamics will impact corporate performance regardless of whether the CEO and Chair roles are separated.
+Economic and non-economic family dynamics will seep into the Board room.

-One popular option among life science companies we work with is to create the role of Lead Director to chair actual meetings if the CEO also is Chair.
-At least Lead Director can insure that there is façade of impartiality in setting agenda items, and keeping meetings running on time.
+One popular option among life science companies we work with is to create the role of Lead Director.
+The Lead Director chairs the Board meeting.
+At least Lead Director can ensure that there is façade of impartiality in setting agenda items, and keeping meetings running on time.
 The Lead Director can also become the voice of the Board in having difficult conversations with the CEO/Chair.

-2. Tell Me About the Outside Directors.
+2. Tell Me About the Outside Directors: